The poster of the 'Green and Grey - Photographs from the West of Ireland' -exhibition by photographer Janne Hernes.

 A safe place.
 Inis Meáin, Aran Islands, 2022.

 A roadside shrine of 'Our Lady of Miracles'.
-County Donega, 2023.
+County Donegal, 2023.

 Dry stone wall.
 Inis Mór, Aran Islands, 2023.